basisproject/paper/src/02-regions.md

 The idea is that the region will trend toward operating companies where parasitic profit-seeking is detrimental to society as a whole, focusing on regional welfare instead of amassing of capital.
 This serves two purposes: to allow members to adjust their own cost of living and to attract outsiders to participate (by driving costs downwards for members through the removal of profit).

-All accounting for regionally-owned companies happens through Factor, allowing detailed information on costs of running the company.
+All accounting for regionally-owned companies happens through Basis, allowing detailed information on costs of running the company.
 This makes it easy to offer services at-cost.
 It also allows ultimate transparency: any regional member can view the accounting of any regionally-owned company.

 Regionally-owned companies are not necessarily restricted to servicing only regional members.
 For instance, if a region has excess space in an apartment complex, it may rent out the rooms to non-regional members at market rate (instead of at-cost).
 The regional college may enroll students who are not members and charge them much higher tuition.
 In these situations, all extra profits go to the regional bank which disperses funds internally based on democratically-decided distribution plans (buying more housing, social dividend, etc).